vmware-tanzu/velero/design/vgdp-micro-service/vgdp-micro-service.md

 ### Resource Control
 The CPU/memory resource of backupPod/restorePod is configurable, which means users are allowed to configure resources per volume backup/restore.
-By default, the [Best Effort policy][5] is used, and users are allowed to change it through the ```node-agent-config``` configMap.
-Specifically, we add below structures to the configMap:
+By default, the [Best Effort policy][5] is used, and users are allowed to change it through the ConfigMap specified by `velero node-agent` CLI's parameter `--node-agent-configmap`.
+Specifically, we add below structures to the ConfigMap:
 ```
 type Configs struct {
 	// PodResources is the resource config for various types of pods launched by node-agent, i.e., data mover pods.